HinodeXRT/xrtpy/docs/getting_started.rst

 XRTpy Objects:
 **************
-XRTpy currently offers *Channel*, *Effective Area*, and *Temperature Response* classes.
+XRTpy currently offers `~xrtpy.response.channel.Channel`, *Effective Area*, and *Temperature Response* classes.
 These classes allow users to explore properties of the XRT.
 Visit our Example page for detail example guides on how to use the XRTpy classes.